QUESTION

 Subsidence (the technical term for the downward movement of the ground) from gas extraction was identified as a potential threat to Sandy Islet in the Browse to North West Shelf Project Environmental Impact Statement.

-To improve our understanding of this threat, in 2024, with the emergence of new technology, Woodside conducted higher resolution subsidence modelling that indicated there is a 95% probability that subsidence under Sandy Islet would be less than 3.8 mm over the life of the project.
+To improve understanding of this threat, in 2024 and with the emergence of new technology, Woodside conducted higher resolution subsidence modelling that indicated there is a 95% probability that subsidence under Sandy Islet would be less than 3.8 mm over the life of the project.

-Carbon capture and storage (CCS) isn’t a real option.
+Is carbon capture and storage (CCS) a real option?

 FACT